Matthias-H-Git/European-Energy-Market-Analysis/README.md

-# Certified Data Analyst - Capstone Project
-This Data Analysis Project was conductet as part of my Certified Data Analyst course.

 # Energy Market & Electrification Analysis

 ## 📌 Project Overview

+This Data Analysis Project was conductet as part of my Certified Data Analyst course.

 This project analyzes the relationship between electricity markets, renewable energy development, and electrification trends (e-mobility, heat pumpts) in Europe.